HotCakeX/Harden-Windows-Security/README.md

     - Automatically detects and excludes the Git executables of GitHub Desktop and Git (Standalone version) from mandatory ASLR if they are installed on the system.
 [More info here](https://github.com/HotCakeX/Harden-Windows-Security/wiki/Git-GitHub-Desktop-and-Mandatory-ASLR)

     - You can add Mandatory ASLR override for a trusted program using the PowerShell command below or in the Program Settings section of Exploit Protection in Microsoft Defender app.

         - `Set-ProcessMitigation -Name "C:\TrustedApp.exe" -Disable ForceRelocateImages`

+   - Exploit Protection configurations are also accessible in XML format [within this repository](https://github.com/HotCakeX/Harden-Windows-Security/tree/main/Intune%20Files/Hardening%20Policies/Exploit%20Protections).
+When implementing exploit protections using an XML file, the existing exploit mitigations will seamlessly integrate rather than being overwritten.
+Should there be pre-existing exploit protections applied to an executable on the system, and the XML file specifies different mitigations for the same executable, these protections will be merged and applied collectively.

 - <img src="https://raw.githubusercontent.com/HotCakeX/.github/main/Pictures/Gifs/magenta-verification.gif" width="25" alt="Rotating pink checkmark denoting registry or cmdlet"> Applies [Exploit Protections/Process Mitigations](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/enable-exploit-protection) from [**this list**](https://github.com/HotCakeX/Harden-Windows-Security/blob/main/Harden-Windows-Security%20Module/Main%20files/Resources/ProcessMitigations.csv) to the following programs: <img src="https://raw.githubusercontent.com/HotCakeX/.github/main/Pictures/Gifs/green-verification.gif" width="15" alt="Rotating green checkmark denoting CSP"> [CSP](https://learn.microsoft.com/en-us/windows/client-management/mdm/policy-csp-exploitguard)